 What’s an intrinsic reinforcer?
 The term “reinforcement” in behavior terms is used to depict the instance where the likelihood of a behavior increases.
 A reinforcer is therefore anything which, added after a behavior, makes the behavior put roots and stay alive, preventing it from extinction.
 In dog training, we want to see desired behaviors put roots and establish and that’s why we use positive reinforcement.
 That treat given the moment the dog sits, makes the dog more willing to sit in future instances.

 However, we must consider that reinforcement may also be at play when dogs repeat certain behaviors that may be undesirable to us.
-In these cases, it’s helpful to investigate and determine exactly what reinforcer (extrinsic, intrinsic) is maintaining the behavior so we can prevent access to the reinforcer (if feasible) and provide alternate, more acceptable outlets for those behaviors.
+In these cases, it’s helpful to investigate and determine exactly what reinforcer (extrinsic, intrinsic) is maintaining the behavior so we can prevent access to the reinforcer (if feasible and necessary) and provide alternate, more acceptable outlets for those behaviors.
 Today we will be taking a closer look at intrinsic reinforcers.

 “Behavior which is reinforced tends to be repeated (i.e. strengthened); behavior which is not reinforced tends to die out-or be extinguished.”

 If we look at the history of the word “intrinsic,” we will find that it derives from the ancient Medieval Latin word “intrinsecus “which means inwardly, on the inside. ” The Latin word “intra” indeed means”within.”

 The word reinforcer comes from the 1650’s and means “to make stronger.”
 So if you put the two words together and apply it to dog behavior, you will get something along the lines of “something from within that makes the behavior stronger.”